suksit/writeups/secplayground/half-year-event-2022/tower0/README.md

 ![](attachments/20220729163819.png)

-After the last revision of the script for easier copy and paste:
+This is the result after the last revision of the script for easier copy and paste:

 ![](attachments/20220729165050.png)